TIGRLab/SCanD_project/docs/share-folder-checklist.md

 # Share folder

 Here is a checklist for the share folder results.
+For visual QC of pipeline HTML reports and figures, see [qc-guide.md](qc-guide.md).

 ```